timwilliate/engineering-blog/_posts/2015-06-12-etcd-clustering.md

 ## The Bootstrapping Problem

 etcd requires an initial bootstrapping to form a cluster.
 This can be accomplished in [several ways](https://github.com/coreos/etcd/blob/master/Documentation/clustering.md).
-We ended up deciding to use the static method to reduce dependencies on external systems.
+Initially we attempted to use the [etcd discovery service](https://discovery.etcd.io/) but something about our approach with AWS auto scaling groups was causing erroneous IPs to get registered and interfere with proper bootstrapping.
+Instead of digging into the issue, we ended up using the static method to reduce dependencies on external systems and improve our robustness.

 Our initial approach was to create 3 dedicated EC2 instances in AWS via [CloudFormation](http://aws.amazon.com/cloudformation/).
 This allowed us access to the IPs of these machines to use in the [cloud-config](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config/#coreos) in a block like: